For Immediate Release

 Tickets for the performance are $25 ($22 for Clark members, $18 for students with valid ID, and $7 for children 10 and under).
 To purchase tickets, visit clarkart.edu or call the box office at 413 458 0524.
 All sales are final.

 Seating capacity in the Clark’s auditorium has been reduced for this season to accommodate greater social distancing.
 Tickets are limited to 100 guests and are selling quickly.
 Proof of COVID vaccination for all visitors age twelve and older is required.
 All guests age five and older are required to wear facemasks at all times while inside the Clark’s facilities.

-The next Met: Live in HD performance is Eurydice, airing Saturday, December 4 at 12:55pm.
+The next Met: Live in HD performance is Ariadne auf Naxos, airing Saturday, March 12 at 12:55pm.

 ABOUT THE CLARK

 The Clark Art Institute, located in the Berkshires of western Massachusetts, is one of a small number of institutions globally that is both an art museum and a center for research, critical discussion, and higher education in the visual arts.
 Opened in 1955, the Clark houses exceptional European and American paintings and sculpture, extensive collections of master prints and drawings, English silver, and early photography.
 Acting as convener through its Research and Academic Program, the Clark gathers an international community of scholars to participate in a lively program of conferences, colloquia, and workshops on topics of vital importance to the visual arts.
 The Clark library, consisting of more than 285,000 volumes, is one of the nation’s premier art history libraries.
 The Clark also houses and co-sponsors the Williams College Graduate Program in the History of Art.